SharpWoofer/Whatsapp-RSVP/README.md

 ## How to use
 Firstly, the host must link their Whatsapp account to the bot.
-'!start' gives an overview of instructions
+- '!start' gives an overview of instructions.
-'!add Name Number' allows an attendee to add their name along with number of pax.
+- '!add Name Number' allows an attendee to add their name along with number of pax.
 Subsequent number changes to the same name will reflect the new value.
-'!add Name 0' removes the attendee fromn the list '!list' prints the list that shows each attendee's name along with number of pax, and the total number of pax '!wordle GUESS' allows anyone to play a game of wordle, my original whatsapp chatbot function.
+- '!add Name 0' removes the attendee fromn the list.
+- '!list' prints the list that shows each attendee's name along with number of pax, and the total number of pax.
+- '!wordle GUESS' allows anyone to play a game of wordle, my original whatsapp chatbot function.

 ## Acknowlegements